campa-consortium/generator_standard/README.md

   >>> generator.ingest(point)
   ```

+Any points provided to the generator via ingest that were not created by the current generator instance should omit the `_id` field.
+If points are given to ingest with an `_id` value that is not known internally, a `ValueError` error will be raised.

 - `finalize()`:

   **Optional**.
 Performs any work required to close down the generator.
 Many generators may need to close down background processes, open files, databases,